Erbium: History

 Erbium (for Ytterby, a village in Sweden) was discovered by Carl Gustaf Mosander in 1843.
 Mosander was working with a sample of what was thought to be the single metal oxide yttria, derived from the mineral gadolinite.
 He discovered that the sample contained at least two metal oxides in addition to pure yttria, which he named "erbia" and "terbia" after the village of Ytterby where the gadolinite had been found.
 Mosander was not certain of the purity of the oxides and later tests confirmed his uncertainty.
 Not only did the "yttria" contain yttrium, erbium, and terbium; in the ensuing years, chemists, geologists and spectroscopists discovered five additional elements: ytterbium, scandium, thulium, holmium, and gadolinium.

 Erbia and terbia, however, were confused at this time.
-A spectroscopist mistakenly switched the names of the two elements during spectroscopy.
+Marc Delafontaine, a Swiss spectroscopist, mistakenly switched the names of the two elements in his work separating the oxides erbia and terbia.
 After 1860, terbia was renamed erbia and after 1877 what had been known as erbia was renamed terbia.
 Fairly pure Er2O3 was independently isolated in 1905 by Georges Urbain and Charles James.
 Reasonably pure erbium metal was not produced until 1934 when Wilhelm Klemm and Heinrich Bommer reduced the anhydrous chloride with potassium vapor.
-It was only in the 1990s that the price for Chinese-derived erbium oxide became low enough for erbium to be considered for use as a colorant in art glass.

 Occurrence

-The concentration of erbium in the Earth crust is about 2.8 mg/kg and in seawater 0.9 ng/L. Erbium is the 44th most abundant element in the Earth's crust at about 3.0–3.8 ppm.

-Like other rare earths, this element is never found as a free element in nature but is found bound in monazite sand ores.
-It has historically been very difficult and expensive to separate rare earths from each other in their ores but ion-exchange chromatography methods developed in the late 20th century have greatly brought down the cost of production of all rare-earth metals and their chemical compounds.
+The concentration of erbium in the Earth crust is about 2.8 mg/kg and in seawater 0.9 ng/L. (Concentration of less abundant elements may vary with location by several orders of magnitude making the relative abundance unreliable).
+Like other rare earths, this element is never found as a free element in nature but is found in monazite and bastnäsite ores.
+It has historically been very difficult and expensive to separate rare earths from each other in their ores but ion-exchange chromatography methods developed in the late 20th century have greatly reduced the cost of production of all rare-earth metals and their chemical compounds.

-The principal commercial sources of erbium are from the minerals xenotime and euxenite, and most recently, the ion adsorption clays of southern China; in consequence, China has now become the principal global supplier of this element.
+The principal commercial sources of erbium are from the minerals xenotime and euxenite, and most recently, the ion adsorption clays of southern China.
+Consequently, China has now become the principal global supplier of this element.
 In the high-yttrium versions of these ore concentrates, yttrium is about two-thirds of the total by weight, and erbia is about 4–5%.
 When the concentrate is dissolved in acid, the erbia liberates enough erbium ion to impart a distinct and characteristic pink color to the solution.
-This color behavior is similar to what Mosander and the other early workers in the lanthanides would have seen in their extracts from the gadolinite minerals of Ytterby.
+This color behavior is similar to what Mosander and the other early workers in the lanthanides saw in their extracts from the gadolinite minerals of Ytterby.